 Certificates are normally issued three months from when a student is conferred.
 If you have not received your certificate or have a question, please email: certificates@imperial.ac.uk

 No, you do not have to attend a ceremony to graduate.
-Your degree will still have been conferred by the university, following your marks being passed by your department to Registry.
+Your degree will still have been conferred by the university following your marks being passed by your department to Registry.

 Cost of graduation

 There is no charge for graduands to attend their graduation ceremony or the Faculty Receptions taking place at various locations across the South Kensington Campus.
-However, there are additional costs associated with graduation which are listed below:
+However, there are additional costs associated with graduation that are listed below:

-- You must wear academic dress to process and graduate in the Royal Albert Hall.
-Hiring academic dress from our official gowning partner, Ede & Ravenscroft, costs from £50.
+• You must wear academic dress to process and graduate in the Royal Albert Hall.
+Hiring academic dress from our official gowning partner, Ede & Ravenscroft, costs from £53.

-- Guest Faculty Reception passes cost £15 per guest.
+• Guest Faculty Reception passes cost £15 per guest.

 We aim to make graduation accessible to all.
-As such there is financial support available to those who need it and Imperial can help with guest ceremony ticket(s), academic dress hire, guest reception passes, photography and UK travel to and from the ceremony.
+As such, there is financial support available to those who need it, and Imperial can help with guest ceremony ticket(s), academic dress hire, guest reception passes, photography, and UK travel to and from the ceremony.

-For details on how to apply, and more information please visit:
+For details on how to apply, and more information, please visit:

 https://www.imperial.ac.uk/students/fees-and-funding/financial-assistance/student-support-fund/